Sr. Rosie Nicholson RJM , USA Province, shares with us her experience...

 Having this experience during the Easter season added to its personal impact on me.
 For me, this was a moment of experiencing and being Eucharist to one another and embracing our local and global communities.
 Celebrating our different cultures, going beyond our languages, appreciating our many colors, looking out for one another, praying as one, breaking bread together, seeing and coming to know one another with the eyes of the heart were priceless gifts for which I am very grateful.

-The photo of fresh dog prints in the moist dirt gave us chills as we know the Border Patrol
+The photo of fresh dog prints in the moist dirt gave us chills as we know the Border Patrol and their dog were looking for migrants very recently. |

-I hope to become more involved in this ministry with immigrants...
-Thank you for inviting me to participate in this conference.
-I hope to use what I have experienced in my ministry.
-God bless each of you very specially.
+inviting me to participate in this conference.
+I hope to use what I have

 Gratefully,